MauroMardones/myThesis/README.md

 For customisation, modify the yaml of `index.Rmd` and `_bookdown.yml`.
 Notice that you can include chapters written in tex.

-to recompile a render it is necessary to delete the `thesis.RMD` file
+to recompile a render it is necessary to delete the `thesisDOCAS.RMD` file